There is no denying the global move against the use of disposables.

 Strategically Placed Signage both inside and outside the library encourages people to use disposable cups

 One of our objectives was to increase the use of water fountains and reduce the number of single-use plastic bottles.
-In order to achieve this we had to ensure that water fountains were in working order and clean.
+So, to achieve this we had to ensure that water fountains were in good working order and that the water was potable.

 In the summer of 2017 the Buildings & Estates office carried out a survey of the water filling stations in the building and repaired any faulty ones.